Updated: February 19, 2022

 Money Market mutual funds are generally a safer investment, but with a lower potential return than other types of mutual funds.
 It’s good for people with a short-term investment horizon.

-These are also low-risk and earns similarly to Money Market Funds.
+These are also low-risk and earn similarly to Money Market Funds.
 When you invest here, your money will be put in government bonds, investment-grade corporate bonds, and high-yield corporate bonds.

 Bond Funds are also on the safer side of the spectrum of investments but likewise has lower potential return when compared to other mutual funds.
 It’s recommended for people with a short to medium-term investment horizon.